 To create a PLA, you must first be sure your student is created.
 Next, select that student's name on the 'Students' screen.

-Click the blue plus sign next to 'Present Level Assessments' to see a library of all tests.
+Click 'Assess Student' next to 'Assessment' to see a library of all tests.
 You can scroll to view all tests, or use the 'search' or 'filter by category' option to further refine your view.

 © 2015-19 SLP Toolkit